-Many health issues can be the cause of chest tightness.
-Take acid reflux, for example – one of the most common causes for the characteristic feeling of constriction in the chest.
+Many health issues can be caused by chest tightness.
+Take acid reflux, for example – one of the most common causes of the characteristic feeling of constriction in the chest.
 In that case, antacid usually solves the problem.
 However, if you happen to experience that burning sensation even after taking the antacid, and this has now become a common part of your every day, it is time to check it out.

 Feeling lightheaded and dizzy is the way that your body is telling you that your heart is in AFib.
 Again, these signs of arrhythmia are caused by the lack of oxygen in your tissues.
 If these sensations take place without any particular reason, such as anxiety or dehydration, call up your doctor and investigate.

 6. Shortness of Breath

 Shortness of breath can be caused by a variety of reasons.
 The list would include bronchitis, pneumonia, anemia, anxiety, anaphylaxis, and many more.
 If you can eliminate all of these causes as the reason for your shortness of breath that occurs out of nowhere, it may be AFib that is behind it.